Skip to Content

 Walk along this leafy walkway, taking a left fork until when you reach a seating area.
 From here take a few steps up to Clifton Terrace and then walk up San Sebastian, noting the Tulip Tree on the left (Notable Tree, NZILA) and take right-hand steps at end of the street up to Wesley Street.
 Take the alleyway by Number 3 Wesley Street, turn right into Clermont Tce and then across Salamanca St to the Botanical Gardens.

 Walk down the slope past the Henry Moore bronze sculpture; circle the Lady Norwood Rose Garden starting with a quick view of the Peace Fountain and Tuwhare’s poetry slab.
 Go past the playing fields and the Seddon monument, Harry Holland’s rear view and through the romantic roses in the Bolton St cemetery.
 Walk over the Denis McGrath footbridge to Bolton St cemetery (east) then under the footbridge taking the path that emerges by PSA House in Aurora Tce.
-Walk down to the The Terrace, head south and use the subway to go under the The Terrace to emerge in Woodward St by the spinning top sculpture.
-This leads onto Lambton Quay opposite Midland Park.
+Walk down to The Terrace.

 Category: MODERATE.
 Several steep climbs.